 - 5.7 Providing housing in the town centre would help to support a variety of other uses, including new retail and office facilities.
 More housing would also help to keep the town lively and busy during the evening when offices and shops are closed, and provide natural surveillance of public spaces. - 5.8 Sections of the site covered by the Masterplan would provide mixed-use developments at a high density with dwellings as a key component of the mix.
-This form of development would provide active frontage to areas such as Steppingley Road and would enhance the town's trading role. - 5.9 The greatest potential for residential development is in the proposed northern residential quarter, where the existing warehousing and storage yards offer a prime opportunity for redevelopment along with the opportunity to screen the pr oposed multi-storey station car park.
-This ne w Residential guarte r woul d be accessed from Steppingley Road, adjacent to Cowlgrove Parade.
-Care must be taken to design this housing to minimise the impact of no ise and vi bration from t he Parking for t he residential areas would railway line. need to be contained with in the new development and while traff ic management would be necessary to prevent shoppers and commuter's using these spaces .
-Appropriate scale, b uilt form and level of enclosure would be important to create a coherent I egible place and continuity of street frontage, particularly with the significant changes in level on the site.
+This form of development would provide active frontage to areas such as Steppingley Road and would enhance the town's trading role. - 5.9 The greatest potential for residential development is in the proposed northern residential quarter, where the existing warehousing and storage yards offer a prime opportunity for redevelopment.
+This new Residential quarter would be accessed from Steppingley Road, adjacent to Cowlgrove Parade.
+Care must be taken to design this housing to minimise the impact of noise and vibration from the railway line.
+Parking for the residential areas would need to be contained within the new development while traffic management would be necessary to prevent shoppers and commuter's using these spaces.
+Appropriate scale, built form and level of enclosure would be important to create a coherent legible place and continuity of street frontage, particularly with the significant changes in level on the site.
 Sustainable design and construction should be incorporated into the design of the residential buildings.